LaelDavis/CS321-MBTI/README.md

 # TypeDate

-This is a repo for a dating application that focuses on the Myers Briggs Test Indicator, more formally known as MBTI.
+This is a our repo for a dating application called, TypeDate, that focuses on the Myers Briggs Test Indicator, more formally known as MBTI.
 It will be inspired by Tinder and various dating applications.

 ## Setup: